branc116/brplot/README.md

     * This will require some sort of mechanism for calculating resulting points every frame such that high fps is not compromised.
 Say every frame calcuate 1'000'000 points.
 * Ability to generate plots out of expressions
   * Say Plot1(x) = sin(x)
+* Small regex stuf to definine how to get points from file.
+  * ~~Something like `--extract 2 "F*oo%xB*ar%y"` - If input line is "Foasdasdo10Baasdasdar18" Then caputred point should be (10, 18)~~
+  * Maybe add multipe points per line "Foo%1x %2y %2x %1y": "Foo10 11 12 13" -> [(10, 13), (12, 11)]
+  * Current implementation is recursive, maybe think of a way to make it non recursive.
+  * Current implementation runs each extractor one by one.
+Think of a way to run then in lock step.

 ## Screenshots
 Here is a history of how brplot looked over time: